| Many

 who qualify to advance to later

-rounds to not show up to play in
+rounds would not show up to play in

 those rounds.
 The bottom line is